sebastian-apps/restful_flask/README.md

 ## Running the Dockerized application

 Alternatively, run the API as a Dockerized application.
+Install [Docker](http://www.docker.com).
 Build the Docker container.

 ```bash